michaelthorne/michaelthorne.github.io/_posts/2017-05-29-fnb-cape-town-12-onerun.md

 ---

 Will I return next year?
 I doubt it.
-The dismissive way in which the organisers handled my queries before the event was not nice.
+The dismissive way in which the organisers handled my queries before the event was unprofessional.
 Never mind the contradictory messages between the various support channels.

 Would I recommend this event to someone else?
 Sure, but with a disclaimer that they should manage their expectations beforehand.
 There is a huge focus on the